danielfroz/decimal/README.md

 # Introduction

 This is a really simple project for supporting float point operations in Javascript safely.

-Motivation is to have something that would work fine with small numbers.
-To guarantee floating operations like 0.1 + 0.2 == 0.3, this class uses integer.
+This package is meant to support currency operations safely.
+So math operations like 0.1 + 0.2 == 0.3 works as expected.

 This project is based on https://github.com/scurker/currency.js.
-Since the purposes is different; both the implementation and results are different; but the idea behind it remains.

-By design this is ESM / Deno module.
-If needed we can support NPM.
+Implementation is different as well as its purpose.
+But the idea to working with integers is highly utilized.

 # Usage